telosnetwork/.github/pull_request_template.md

 -   [ ] Any dependent changes have been merged and published in downstream modules
 -   [ ] I have checked my code and corrected any misspellings
 -   [ ] I have removed any unnecessary console messages
--   [ ] I have included all english text to the translation file
+-   [ ] I have included all english text to the translation file and/or created a new issue with the required translations for the currently supported languages
--   [ ] I have created a new issue with the required translations for the currently supported languages
+-   [ ] I have tested for mobile functionality and responsiveness
 -   [ ] I have added appropriate test coverage